NoobJsPerson/runget/README.md

 * when hosting the bot from source code go to the .env file and replace **yourtokenhere** by your bot's token
 ## TODO List
 - ~~Making bot usable in dms~~  done
+- ~~fix the issue when the bot stops adding games when an argument is invalid while using .addgames command~~ done
 - adding .deletegames command (will work similarly to .addgames)
-- fix the issue when the bot stops adding games when an argument is invalid while using .addgames commands